tedd-nguyen/Contoso-100k-SQL-Analysis-Project/README.md

 ## Introduction

 Hi, I'm Thinh.
 I'm graduated from FPT University with the major of Software Engineering.
 During the process of learning and making web application projects as multiple roles, I ended up falling in love with data analysis.
 Although getting trained in web development, I decided to pursue a job in data field.
 So I've spent time for self-learning all these data analyst skills after my graduation.
-Hopefully, I'm going to have more chances to work with more realistic dataset.
-The main reason why I choose this role is to work in an insightful job position with cross-functional team.
+Hopefully, I'm going to have more chances to work with realistic dataset.
+The main reason why I choose this role is to work in an insightful job position alongside cross-functional team.

 ## Overview